How to avoid caregiver burnout

 Do what you love.

-It may feel as though you should give up things you enjoy, but that's a recipe for resentment down the line.
+You may be tempted to give up things you enjoy, but that can lead to resentment down the line.
 Remain in your book club, keep going to your yoga class or tend your garden.
-No matter the activity, it's important to be able to turn to the same diversions you've always loved, even if you occasionally have to alter your schedule.
+No matter the activity, it's important to be able to turn to the same hobbies you've always loved, even if you occasionally have to alter your schedule.

 Try meditation.